 Medicines can help control the seizures.
 Surgery or electrical stimulation might be options if medicines don't reduce or stop the seizures.

 Frontal lobe seizures often last less than 30 seconds.
 Sometimes recovery is immediate.

-Signs and symptoms of frontal lobe seizures may include:
+Symptoms of frontal lobe seizures might include:

-- Head and eye movement to one side
+- Head and eye movement to one side.

-- Explosive screams, including profanities, or laughter
+- Explosive screams, including profanities or laughter.

-- Repetitive movements, such as rocking, bicycle pedaling or pelvic thrusting
+- Repetitive movements.
+These may include rocking, bicycle pedaling or pelvic thrusting.

 When to see a doctor